Adriano Olivetti: Post-war era and involvement in the Community Movement

 Upon his return from exile with the fall of the regime, he resumed leadership of the company.
-Alongside his managerial skills that made Olivetti the world's leading office products company, he combined an insatiable thirst for research and experimentation on how to harmonize industrial development with the assertion of human rights and participatory democracy, both inside and outside the factory.
+Alongside his managerial skills that made Olivetti the world's leading office products company, he sought to harmonize industrial development with the assertion of human rights and participatory democracy, both inside and outside the factory.

 In 1945, Olivetti published The Political Order of Communities, considered the theoretical basis for a federalist idea of the state, which, in his vision, was based on communities—territorial units that were culturally homogeneous and economically autonomous.
 He became a supporter of European federalism after meeting Altiero Spinelli during his exile in Switzerland, initiated by Olivetti in 1944 due to his anti-fascist activities.

 In 1949, Olivetti converted to Catholicism "due to the conviction of its superior theology."
 Towards the end of the forties, he was for a period in analysis with Ernst Bernhard.

 The ideas advocated in The Political Order of Communities supported the Community Movement, founded by him in the city of Turin in 1948.
 In 1950, he presented his vision of the primacy of Urban Planning and Planning in politics.
 Under the influence of business success and his communal ideals, in the fifties, Ivrea gathered an extraordinary number of intellectuals working (some within the company, some within the Community Movement) in different disciplinary fields, pursuing the project of a creative synthesis between technical-scientific culture and humanistic culture.

 The movement, attempting to unite the socialist and liberal wings under a single banner socialism gained considerable importance in Italy in the fifties in the fields of economic, social, and political culture.
 The political initiative aimed to create a socio-technocratic movement of around thirty deputies capable of constituting the balance between the center (dominated by the Christian Democracy) and the left (dominated by the Italian Communist Party).